OCA/l10n-belgium/l10n_be_mis_reports/script/README.rst

 Where XX correspond to the model that you want

-**CORRECT_XML**
+**CORRECT_XML.py**

-This script corrects some calculations and styles of the XML MIS Builder template for a specified model.
+This python script corrects some calculations and styles of the XML MIS Builder template for a specified model.

 *USAGE*

 1) Balance Sheet
 python correct_xml.py ../data/mis_report_bs_mXX.xml

 2) Profit & Loss